-Take a look at our favourite alfresco dining spots on the Suffolk Coast...
+Take a look at some of our favourite alfresco dining spots on the Suffolk Coast...

 The Sweffling White Horse is a magnet for real ale lovers, serving beers from a selection of small local brewers.
 And although they don’t have an extensive menu there’ll be something on the menu to complement the local beer.
 The small beer garden with a rustic arbor is enchantingly lit by candles and fairylights at night.
 The beer garden is open from spring equinox to autumn equinox, every Sunday lunchtime and every pub night until 10pm.

 Dogs are welcome too and your four-legged friend can join you outside in the garden, or inside if it turns a bit chilly and you want to warm up by the fire.

 The Boardwalk on Southwold Pier serves a varied range of dishes made from locally sourced produce.
 The menu features confit Gressingham duck leg, pork belly, pigs cheek, chorizo and black bean stew, mussels and halloumi burger to name but a few.

 The restaurant has tables inside and out, so you can sip a glass of wine whilst feeling the gentle sea breeze in your hair, watching the stars above and the waves shimmer as the sun sets.